MyDataAustria/application/Application.md

 http://mydatahub.at

 Comments:
-* Christoph: I’d prefer to setup a meetup page and point to this website instead; from the past I know that keeping a webpage up-to-date is hard and with meetup.com we would get an established infrastructure
+* Christoph: I’d prefer to setup a meetup page and point to this website instead; from the past I know that keeping a webpage up-to-date is hard and with meetup.com we would get an established infrastructure/
+* Soheil: We can have a simple static website for the time being which points to the meetup.com page as well.
+However, since we aim to publish a roadmap, I prefer to maintain a website, even if it would be a simple static one.

 ## Describe your main motivation for establishing a Hub